Distributed training¶

 This script uses fit_model_distributed()

-to train the model.
-Since distributed training on large datasets likely
+train the model.
+Since distributed training on large datasets likely takes

 Sample runs¶